wpsight/wpcasa/README.txt

 We do call Google Maps when you view the listing map where we have placed the listings on it.
 For this you have to add your Google Maps key.
 We call (goqr.me)[https://goqr.me/] when you print a listing.
 This service allows us to add a QR code on the last page.

+= Where is the *.pot file for translating the plugin in any language? =

+The translations are handled on WordPress.org.
+Please be part of the community and help to translate WPCasa on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/wpcasa/).
+Thank you!

 = Is WPCasa running with PHP 8+? =

 Yes.
 Since version 1.2.12 we call WPCasa PHP 8+ compatible.
 Not optimized, but runs fine with PHP 8+ (which is what we've noticed so far).